 It is a condition to the distribution that Alkermes receives a private letter ruling from the IRS and an opinion from Goodwin Procter LLP, each satisfactory to Alkermes' board of directors and each continuing to be valid, together confirming that the separation and distribution, in relevant part and together with certain related transactions, and subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a) (1)(D) of the Code, except for cash received in lieu of fractional ordinary shares.
-Any opinion of Goodwin Procter LLP and any IRS private letter ruling will be based, among other things, on various facts and assumptions, as well as certain representations, statements and undertakings from us and Alkermes (including those relating to our past and future conduct and the past and future conduct of Alkermes), and will be subject to certain caveats.
-If any of these facts, assumptions, representations, statements or undertakings is, or becomes, inaccurate or incomplete, or if we or Alkermes breach any of our respective covenants relating to the separation, any IRS private letter ruling and any tax opinion may be invalid.
-Accordingly, notwithstanding receipt of an IRS private letter ruling and an opinion of Goodwin Procter LLP, the IRS could determine that the separation and distribution, in relevant part and together with certain related transactions, should be treated as taxable transactions for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings that were included in the request for any such IRS private letter ruling or on which any such opinion was based are false or have been violated.
-In addition, an opinion of Goodwin Procter LLP represents the judgment of Goodwin Procter LLP, which is not binding on the IRS or any court, and any IRS private letter ruling will not address all of the issues that are relevant to determining whether the separation and distribution, in relevant part and together with certain related transactions, qualify as transactions that are tax-free for U.S. federal income tax purposes, except for cash received in lieu of fractional ordinary shares.
-Accordingly, notwithstanding receipt by Alkermes of the tax opinion referred to above and an IRS private letter ruling, the IRS could assert that the separation and distribution, in relevant part and together with certain related transactions, do not qualify for tax-free treatment for U.S. federal income tax purposes.
+Alkermes has received a favorable private letter ruling from the IRS addressing the qualification of the distribution under Section 355 of the Code, However, the private letter ruling does not address all of the issues that are relevant to determining whether the separation and distribution, in relevant part and together with certain related transactions, qualify as transactions that are tax-free for U.S. federal income tax purposes.
+The IRS private letter ruling is, and any opinion of Goodwin Procter LLP will be, based, among other things, on various facts and assumptions, as well as certain representations, statements and undertakings from us and Alkermes (including those relating to our past and future conduct and the past and future conduct of Alkermes), and will be subject to certain caveats.
+If any of these facts, assumptions, representations, statements or undertakings is, or becomes, inaccurate or incomplete, or if we or Alkermes breach any of our respective covenants relating to the separation, the IRS private letter ruling and any tax opinion may be invalid.
+Accordingly, notwithstanding receipt of the IRS private letter ruling and an opinion of Goodwin Procter LLP, the IRS could determine that the separation and distribution, in relevant part and together with certain related transactions, should be treated as taxable transactions for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings that were included in the request for such IRS private letter ruling or on which any such opinion was based are false or have been violated.
+In addition, an opinion of Goodwin Procter LLP represents the judgment of Goodwin Procter LLP, which is not binding on the IRS or any court.
+Accordingly, notwithstanding receipt by Alkermes of the tax opinion and the IRS private letter ruling referred to above, the IRS could assert that the separation and distribution, in relevant part and together with certain related transactions, do not qualify for tax-free treatment for U.S. federal income tax purposes.
 If the IRS were successful in taking this position, Alkermes, Mural and Alkermes shareholders could be subject to significant U.S. federal income tax liability.
 See "-Material U.S. Federal Income Tax Consequences if the Distribution is Taxable" below.